Mirpur, Azad Kashmir: Education

+Sports

 Football, cricket and volleyball are popular in Mirpur.
 Mirpur has a cricket stadium, Quaid-e-Azam Stadium.

 There are registered sports clubs: Al-Fatah Cricket Club is one of the top clubs in the city which is among the top 10 Clubs of Pakistan.
 Other clubs include Eagle star Cricket Club, South Asia Cricket Club.
-Notable cricketers include Zaman Khan who plays for Lahore Qalandars in Pakistan Super League, Hassan Raza who has represented Pakistan in U-19 world Cup.
-He is currently representing Northerns in Quaid Azam Trophy and Shadab Khan who is also playing for Northerns in Quiad Azam Trophy.
+Notable cricketers include Zaman Khan who plays for Lahore Qalandars in Pakistan Super League, Hassan Raza who has represented Pakistan in U-19 world Cup and Shadab Khan who is also playing for Northerns in Quiad Azam Trophy.

-Pilot Football Club, Youth Football Club and Kashmir National FC.The district football team of Mirpur take part in the All Azad Jammu and Kashmir football championships.
+Pilot Football Club, Youth Football Club and Kashmir National FC.
+The district football team of Mirpur take part in the All Azad Jammu and Kashmir football championships.